ontoneio/Phase2/practice/HTTPAnatomy/notes.md

 Making an HTTP request is easy.
 Say you want to visit Reddit in your browser.
 All you need to do is launch your browser and enter the address.

+### Processing Responses

+So far we've been sending various requests and looking at the raw HTTP data sent back by the server.
+This raw data returned by the server is called a response.
+We'll spend this section analyzing the various components of an HTTP response.

+- Status Code
+> The first component we will look ar is the `HTTP Status code` The status code is a three digit number that the server sends back after receiving a request signifying the status of the request.
+The status text displayed next to status code provides the description of the code.
+It is listed under the Status column of the inspector.

+The most common response status code you'll encounter is 200 which means the request was handled successfully.
+Other useful status codes are:

+200: OK --> The request was handled successfully
+302: Found --> The requested resource has changed temporarily.
+Usually results in a redirect to another URL
+404: Not Found --> The requested resource cannot be found.
+500: Internal Server Error--> The server has encounter a generic error.

+As a web developer, you should know the above response status codes and their associated meaning very well.